chuanbinp/FYP_AIForFinance/README.md

 ## About

 This project tackles the limitations of existing sentiment lexicons and models in the context of financial and cryptocurrency social media.
-A hybrid approach—combining custom-built, domain-specific lexicons with deep learning models delivers state-of-the-art prediction accuracy, achieving a **82.6% F1-score** for actionable sentiment extraction from crypto microblog data.
+A hybrid approach: combining custom-built, domain-specific lexicons with deep learning models delivers state-of-the-art prediction accuracy, achieving a **82.6% F1-score** for actionable sentiment extraction from crypto microblog data.

 Report under: FYPReport_PhoeChuanBin_U1821679J.pdf
 Poster under: Poster.pdf